-INTRODUCTION
+1. INTRODUCTION

-Gene expression is regulated mainly by proteins that bind to short DNA segments.
+G ENE EXPRESSION IS REGULATED MAINLY by proteins that bind to short DNA segments.
 These proteins, termed transcription factors (TFs), bind to short DNA sequences with variable affinity.
 These sequences, called binding sites (BSs), are usually found upstream to the gene transcription start site.
 This TF-BS binding regulates gene expression, either by encouraging or impeding gene transcription.

 Many technologies have been developed to measure the binding of TFs to DNA sequences.
-Chromatin immunoprecipitation (ChIP) extracts bound DNA segments, which are then either hybridized to a pre-designed DNA microarray [1] or directly sequenced [2,3].
+Chromatin immunoprecipitation (ChIP) extracts bound DNA segments, which are then either hybridized to a predesigned DNA microarray (Aparicio et al., 2004) or directly sequenced (Johnson et al., 2007; Rhee and Pugh, 2011).
 These technologies can produce reasonably accurate in vivo binding profiles.
 However, they present some difficulties.
-The binding is tested against genomic sequences only, which have sequence biases (e.g., they do not cover all k-mers uniformly, and thus can affect constructed models).
-In addition, many binding events are due to co-operative binding by more than one TF.
+The binding is tested against genomic sequences only, which have sequence biases (e.g., they do not cover all k-mers uniformly and thus can affect constructed models).
+In addition, many binding events are due to cooperative binding by more than one TF.
 Moreover, accurate modeling of these binding events must account for other significant factors that affect binding, such as nucleosome occupancy and chromatin state.